mozilla/extension-workshop/src/content/documentation/develop/temporary-installation-in-firefox.md

 <!-- END: Video Popup Thumbnail -->

 ::: note
-Note that in Firefox 48 only, "Reload" does not update the extension's name and description that are displayed in about:debugging and about:addons.
+Note that in Firefox 48 only, "Reload" does not update the extension's name and description that are displayed in `about:debugging` and `about:addons`.
 This is fixed in Firefox 49.
 :::

 {% endcapture %}